Master of Teaching (Secondary) STEM (1848)

 Prior to enrolling in TEAC 7155 Professional Experience 2 students must have:

-This structure applies to students who commenced in 2022-2023.
-If you commenced in 2024 or later, please refer to the relevant Sequence tab for details.
+This sequence applies to students who commenced in 2024 or later.
+If you commenced prior to 2024 please refer to the relevant Sequence tab for details.

 Qualification for this award requires the successful completion of 160 credit points as per recommended sequence below.